 When you start browing, the browsing history will be empty.
 Sites that you visit will be added to the list.

-Select an item to go to that site.
-Otherwise, press the back button to return to the current page.
+Press the back button to return to the current page.

 You can search for specific sites by pressing the search button at the top-right of the screen.
 This lets you filter the list and find sites with titles that contain certain words.

 Press the search button again to close the search bar.

 Once in selection mode, you can select items for deletion.
 Selected items will show a ticked box next to them, and you can press the Delete button at the bottom of the screen to delete them.
 Press Cancel if you want to leave selection mode.

 The search button in selection mode can be used to filter the selection before you start choosing items.